One-shot (comics)

 In comics, a one-shot is a work composed of a single standalone issue or chapter, contrasting a limited series or ongoing series, which are composed of multiple issues or chapters.
-One-shots date back to the early 19th century, published in newspapers, and today may be in the form of single published comic books, parts of comic magazines/anthologies or published online in websites.
-In the marketing industry, some one-shots are used as promotion tools that tie in with existing productions, movies, video games or television shows.
+One-shots date back to the early 19th century, published in newspapers, and today may be in the form of single published comic books, parts of comic magazines/anthologies or published online on websites.
+In the marketing industry, some one-shots are used as promotion tools that tie in with existing productions, films, video games or television shows.

 Overview

 In the Japanese manga industry, one-shots are called yomikiri (読み切り), a term which implies that the comic is presented in its entirety without any continuation.
 One-shot manga are often written for contests, and sometimes later developed into a full-length series, much like a television pilot.
-Many popular manga series began as one-shots, such as Dragon Ball, Fist of the North Star, Naruto, Bleach, One Piece, Berserk, Kinnikuman and Death Note.
+Many popular manga series began as one-shots, such as Dragon Ball, Fist of the North Star, Sailor Moon (whose one-shot would become its sister series, Codename: Sailor V), Naruto, Bleach, One Piece, Berserk, Kinnikuman, Attack on Titan and Death Note.
 Rising Stars of Manga was an annual competition for original English-language one-shot manga, many of which have gone on to become full-length manga series.
 Some noted manga authors, such as Akira Toriyama and Rumiko Takahashi, have worked on numerous one-shot stories in addition to their serialized works.

 In the United States, one-shots are usually labeled with a "#1" despite there being no following issues, and are sometimes subtitled as "specials".
 On occasion, a character or concept will appear in a series of one-shots, in cases where the subject matter is not financially lucrative enough to merit an ongoing or limited series, but still popular enough to be published on a regular basis, often annually or quarterly.
 A current example of a series of one-shots would be Marvel Comics' Franklin Richards: Son of a Genius publications.
 This type of one-shot is not to be confused with a comic book annual, which is typically a companion publication to an established ongoing series.

 The term has also been borrowed into the Franco-Belgian comics industry, with basically the same meaning, although there it mostly refers to comic albums.